mastaehe/bonsaiai.github.io/source/includes/cpp-library-reference/_event.html.md

 }
 ```

+Event is an abstract base class for encapsulating Simulator state.
+Event types correspond to different
+procedures in client code as shown in the table below.

 | Value          | Description |
 | ----           | ----        |
 | `Episode_Start`|  Reset the simulator and set initial state. |